militaryinvestor/militaryinvestor.github.io/_posts/2021-12-12-Step-by-Step-Guide-to-Passive-Military-Investing.md

 Tip: Once you have money in your investment accounts, start buying TSP Funds or Index Funds.

-In a TSP, the easiest way to start is to buy Lifecycle "L" Funds.
+In a TSP, the easiest way to start is to buy Lifecycle "L" Funds (at least, to start).
 In an IRA or Roth-IRA, buy _No-Load, Low-Fee Total Market Index Funds_.

 For more explanation, read more about how to [Buy Investments](https://www.militaryinvestor.org/Step-4-Buy-Investments/).